The Immutable, Unchanging Rules of Civilization as Told by Your

 - Crackdown (6 cost): Choose an Underground scheme (i.e. assassination).
 That scheme becomes twice as expensive.

-The actions below are considered Court Military Actions:
+The actions below are considered Court Military Actions, and an Immortal must be sent to the affected region:

 - Military Ban (3 cost per month): A House may not kill units from another House.